 The most common language spoken in Dunstable is English.
 Other important languages spoken here include French and Langs. of India.

 In addition, according to NeighborhoodScout's exclusive analysis, is among the best neighborhoods for families in Massachusetts.
-In fact, this neighborhood is more family-friendly than 99.1% of neighborhoods in the entire state of Massachusetts.
+In fact, this neighborhood is more family-friendly than 98.1% of neighborhoods in the entire state of Massachusetts.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for urban sophisticates.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for urban sophisticates, highly educated executives and first-time home buyers.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.